Mohamedbasem1/Huffman-Coding-Algorithm/README.md

 ## 📌 Introduction

-This project implements **Huffman Coding**, a lossless data compression algorithm.
+This project implements **Huffman Coding**, a lossless data compression algorithm.It was developed as part of my Data Structures course in my second year at university.
 Huffman Coding assigns variable-length codes to input characters, with shorter codes assigned to more frequent characters, optimizing data storage and transmission.

 ## 🚀 Features